EeshaR/410finalproject/README.md

 ## How to run the project:

+To create the virtual environment:

+`python3 -m venv venv`

 To activate the virtual environment:

-`python3 -m venv venv`
 `source venv/bin/activate`

 Then install the required dependencies: